 Finally, grades are not a negotiation.
-They should reflect the quality of the work you produced.
-If you believe I made a mistake, you should feel free to challenge the grade.
-But the correct use of this process is not to look at your different grades at the end of the semester and to try to up one, or multiple, grade(s) with the sole goal of collecting enough points to increase your final letter grade.
+The correct use of this process is not to look at your different grades at the end of the semester and to try to up one, or multiple, grade(s) with the sole goal of collecting enough points to increase your final letter grade.
 If you want to ensure you get the highest grade possible I would advise you to spend your time reaching out to me with questions before the exams and paper deadline, and not on trying to haggle about a grade afterwards.

-Plagiarism and Other Violations of Code of Conduct: All assignments in this course fall under Fordham University's code of conduct.
-Any violation (including, but not limited to, cheating on exams, and plagiarism) will result in the student being held accountable to the full extent of university guidelines.
-This includes self-plagiarism - meaning, cases where students reuse material they wrote themselves for other courses.
+AI Use, Plagiarism and Other Violations of Code of Conduct: All assignments in this course fall under Fordham University's code of conduct.
+Generative AI tools are not permitted in this course.
+Students must rely on their own originality, creativity and critical thinking skills to complete assignments and engage with course material.
+Any violation (including, but not limited to, cheating on exams, relying on AI, and plagiarism) will result in the student being held accountable to the full extent of university guidelines.
+This includes self-plagiarism - meaning, cases where students re-use material they wrote themselves for other courses.